Alice, Sweet Alice: Casting

 Of the supporting cast, Alphonso De Noble, a New Jersey native, was cast as the sleazy landlord after director Sole had seen him impersonating a priest in local cemeteries.
 Sole had originally sought veteran stage actress Geraldine Page for the role of Mrs. Tredoni; Page, however, could not due to obligations in a Broadway production, but recommended fellow stage actress Mildred Clinton, who played the role.
 Tom Signorelli, who played Detective Brennan, an officer investigating the crimes, was a New York stage actor.
-Lillian Roth, a former film actress-turned-Broadway performer, was cast in a minor role as the pathologist, marking her first film role in decades.
+Lillian Roth, a former film actress-turned-Broadway performer, was cast in a minor role as the pathologist, marking her first film role since Take a Chance in 1933.
+Actor James Farentino was at one time attached to the project in an unspecified role, per a newspaper advert promoting an April 17, 1975 motion picture contract signing for the film held in Paterson.

 In the years after the film's release, Sole spoke favorably of Shields and Sheppard, though he recalled that much of the cast were "New York actors who were doing me a favor."
 He also commented that he and Miller clashed significantly, describing her as "really difficult to work with...
 A real nightmare."
 Despite this, he conceded: "Linda is an excellent actor; they all are."

 Filming

 The film was primarily shot on location in Paterson, New Jersey in the summer of 1975, with much of the crew being based out of New York City.
+It was the first major motion picture to be filmed entirely in the state of New Jersey since 1933.
 While some newspaper sources stated the budget was $1 million, Sole claimed the film ultimately cost $350,000.
 To help finance the film, Sole refinanced his home and cleared his life savings.
 "My family was really supportive," he recalled, "and my mother cooked for the crew, my neighbors chipped in; everyone was just so kind and supportive of me that we eventually got it made."
 In addition to Paterson, some photography took place in the city of Newark.

 Approximately 90% of the film was shot using a 16 mm camera, as Sole wanted the frames to have "wide" appearance with significant foreground.
 Sole's occupation as a local restorational architect in Paterson helped him secure several shooting locations, effectively lending the film a modern Gothic aesthetic.
 Among the Paterson locations was the historic Rogers Locomotive and Machine Works building, where several sequences were filmed.
-Exteriors of the church were shot at St. Michael's Parish in Newark and the First Presbyterian Church in Paterson (demolished two years after filming), while the church interiors were filmed inside a hospital chapel.
-Additional interior photography took place at the Governor Morris Hotel in Morris Township.
-The stairwell interiors of the Spages' apartment building were filmed inside the historic former home of manufacturer John Ryle.
+Exteriors of the church were shot at St. Michael's Parish in Newark and the First Presbyterian Church in Paterson (demolished two years after filming), while the church interiors were filmed inside the chapel of Paterson General Hospital.
+Additional photography took place at Paterson's Great Falls, Westside Park, and at the Governor Morris Hotel in Morris Township.
+The stairwell interiors of the Spages' apartment building were filmed inside the historic former home of British silk manufacturer John Ryle.